trambakbanerjee/trambakbanerjee.github.io/_nonacademic/index.md

 ## Travel

-A few moments from places I’ve traveled to over the years, mostly pre-2015 .
+A few moments from places I’ve traveled to over the years.
 This is a small preview and more photographs are available on <a href="https://500px.com/p/trambakbanerjee?view=photos" target="_blank">my 500px profile</a>.
   <div style="display:flex;
               justify-content:center;
               gap:16px;